An Exclusive Small-Group Immersion in the Caribbean's Most Coveted Destination

 Day 1: Fort Lauderdale, Florida / Santa Clara, Cuba / Cienfuegos

-Our Cuba adventure begins as our small group flies to Santa Clara, a city known for its edgy creativity and revolutionary spirit at the geographic center of the country.
-Here, our local Cuban guide joins us on arrival and we'll pay a visit to the Che Guevara Museum before driving to the historic city of Cienfuegos.
-Once we check in to our hotel, we head to the Museo Historico Provincial, a regional museum inside an opulent former Spanish casino, to attend a performance by the internationally acclaimed choral group Cantores de Cienfuegos.
+Our Cuba adventure begins as our small group flies to Santa Clara, a city known for its creativity and vibrant spirit at the geographic center of the country.
+Here, our local Cuban guide joins us on arrival.
+We pay a visit to the Che Guevara Museum before driving to the historic city of Cienfuegos.
+After checking in to our hotel, we head to the Museo Historico Provincial, a regional museum inside an opulent former Spanish casino, to attend a performance by the internationally acclaimed choral group Cantores de Cienfuegos.
 Afterward, enjoy a leisurely dinner at a local waterfront restaurant.

 Day 2: Cienfuegos—Botanical Garden / Trinidad

-After lunch, set out by road for Trinidad, dropping by the Cienfuegos baseball stadium to meet with a retired local pro representing Cuba’s favorite national sport.
-We also stop at Cienfuegos Botanical Garden, established as a center for tropical plant research in the early 1900s, showcasing thousands of tree and plant species imported from around the world.
+After lunch, drive on to Trinidad, dropping by the Cienfuegos baseball stadium to meet with a retired local pro representing Cuba’s favorite national sport.
+We also stop at Cienfuegos Botanical Garden, established as a center for tropical plant research in the early 1900s and showcasing thousands of tree and plant species imported from around the world.
 Meet with staff to learn about the history of the garden, which once had close ties with the United States and other nations through sugar cane research and the exchange of rare botanical specimens.
 Late this afternoon we reach Trinidad, the crown jewel of Cuba’s colonial cities.
 Founded by Diego de Velasquez in 1514 as a base for expeditions into the New World, Trinidad today is a World Heritage Site still filled with elaborate palaces, cobbled streets and tiled roofs, looking much as the Spaniards left it during its period of greatest opulence.

 Day 3: Trinidad